Interior design solutions that accommodate the needs of a company in office refurbishment projects

-ESCREO’s writable paint has been utilised in many different spaces – classrooms, offices, at home, to make them more productive and more creative.
-Today we speak with Mila Ivanova and Tsvetomir Pavlov from Cachè Atelier – a leading architectural and interior design studio which in recent years has realised in its distinctive style sustainable and creative office fit out and refurbishment projects.
+ESCREO’s writable paint has been utilized in many different spaces – classrooms, offices, at home, to make them more productive and more creative.
+Today we speak with Mila Ivanova and Tsvetomir Pavlov from Cachè Atelier – a leading architectural and interior design studio which in recent years has realized in its distinctive style sustainable and creative office fit out and refurbishment projects.

 You are different.
 So are we.
 That’s how our partnership started.
 Tell us more about Cachè Atelier, what makes you different?

 “When we started, no one knew us, so we decided that we would be the “hidden studio”.
 Over the years we have realized that “cachè” has many different meanings and creates different associations.
 The computer’s supplementary memory system is “cache”.
 In Hebrew this is the word for “difficult” and our Israeli clients wonder how we named our studio “difficult”.
 Our “cachè” is written with an accent to the left, which is misspelt in French and our French partners always notice that.
 No matter how we read “cachè”, we are the little hidden studio and over the years we have chosen to remain such.
 We still work on an equal footing with our employees and it is very important for us that the work goes through our hands.” – Mila shares.

 “It is more important for us to devote the necessary time and attention to each project than to do countless ones.”

 “We know everything about our projects and this is something very important to us that our clients also notice.
 We do not make a universal office space to work for every client.
 Every office space that we create is specific to each company and we create it through a lot of conversations.
 We find out how the company’s business works and what its team needs in order to offer an individual solution.
 We also have a lot of experience now… The most important thing for an office is its functionality.
 It should best serve the interests of the company and meet its needs, not just look good.
 We are always looking for a balance between looking and working well.” – Tsvetomir adds.